-Configure delegated administrator access to the Advanced File Analysis report using the Access investigative reports and Report on all clients options in the Reporting Permissions section of the Delegated Administration > Edit Roles page.
-The menu option Advanced File Analysis report will not be available to administrators whose role does not have both options selected.
+Configure delegated administrator access to the Advanced File Analysis report using the Report on all clients options in the Reporting Permissions section of the Delegated Administration > Edit Roles page.
+The menu option Advanced File Analysis report will not be available to administrators whose role does not have that option selected.